Beluga whale: Communication and echolocation

-These animals communicate using sounds of high frequency; their calls can sound like bird songs, so belugas were nicknamed "canaries of the sea".
+Belugas communicate using high frequency sounds; their calls can sound like bird songs, so belugas were nicknamed "canaries of the sea".
 Like the other toothed whales, belugas do not possess vocal cords and the sounds are probably produced by the movement of air between the nasal sacks, which are located near to the blowhole.

 Belugas are among the most vocal cetaceans.
 They use their vocalisations for echolocation, during mating and for communication.
 They possess a large repertoire, emitting up to 11 different sounds, such as cackles, whistles, trills and squawks.
+These sounds cannot be found in any other whale.
 They make sounds by grinding their teeth or splashing, but they rarely use body language.
+Belugas are also known to use jaw-clapping to produce audible signals.
+The teeth are used for jaw-clapping more often than eating.

 There is debate as to whether cetacean vocalizations can constitute a language.
 A study conducted in 2015 determined that European beluga signals share physical features comparable to vowels.
 These sounds were found to be stable throughout time, but varied among different geographical locations.
 The further away the populations were from each other, the more varied the sounds were in relation to one another.